Top 10 Canny Alternatives in 2026 (Compared)

 Who Should Look Elsewhere?

-• You're growing.
-Tracked user pricing becomes painful fast.
-Plan for where you'll be in 2 years, not where you are today.
+• You're growing: Tracked-user pricing becomes painful.
+Plan for where you'll be in 2 years, not today

-• You want feedback, roadmap, changelog, and docs in one tool.
-Reduces complexity and cost.
+• You want knowledge base: Need feedback and docs in one tool

 How to Migrate from Canny

-2. Choose your new tool Based on your needs:
+2. Choose your new tool Based on what drove you away from Canny:

-• ProductLift: Free migration help, we'll import your data for you
+• ProductLift: Free migration assistance, we import your data

 • Others: CSV import or manual setup

-4. Update your embeds Replace Canny widgets with your new tool's embed code.
-Update any links in your app pointing to Canny boards.
+4. Update embeds and links Replace Canny widgets with your new tool's embed code.
+Update any in-app links pointing to Canny boards.

-5. Notify users (optional) Consider announcing the switch in your changelog.
-Users who bookmarked your old feedback board will need the new URL.
+5. Notify users (optional) Announce the switch in your changelog.
+Users who bookmarked your Canny portal need the new URL.

-Timeline: Plan for 1-2 weeks for a complete transition, including testing.
+Timeline: 1-2 weeks for complete transition, including testing and integration setup.

 Feature Comparison Table